umegaya/brickbot/README.md

 ### requirement for module container which is delegated RTM event
-modules are launched by brickbot with environment variable "BRICKBOT_ADDR".
+module containers are launched by brickbot with environment variable "BRICKBOT_ADDR".
 BRICKBOT_ADDR's format is address:port. such as "172.17.42.1:8008".

-each module should establish persistent connection with brickbot using this address. then brickbot sends all RTM event received through this connection, with text protocol (seperated by '\n').
+each module container should establish persistent connection with brickbot using this address. then brickbot sends all RTM event received through this connection, with text protocol (seperated by '\n').

-module processes such event if it should be processed, and also return some response to brickbot by writing json string with \n. json string format is like following:
+module container processes such event if it should be processed, and return some JSON response to brickbot by writing json string with \n. json string format is like following:
 ```
 {